-Did you somehow accidentally delete a system file or folder in Windows 10?
+Did you somehow accidentally delete a system file or folder in Windows 11/10?
 And if so, are you not able to open Settings or reboot your computer?
 Sometimes, we may end up deleting a file wrongly thinking that it could be malware or junk.
 If the file is from the Windows folder and especially the System32 or SysWOW64 folder, it could have major repercussions.
-If you have removed any of those files, how do you restore it?
-Windows 10 OS offers tools and options using which you can restore those accidentally deleted system files.
+If you have removed any of those files, how do you restore them?
+Windows 11 and Windows 10 OS offer tools and options using which you can restore those accidentally deleted system files.
 All you will need is system admin access to run them.

 1] Run System File Checker